Cranberry Pecan Bars are perfect for gift giving or dessert trays for the holidays.

 When baking these cranberry pecan pie bars, think about making a couple of batches.
 They tend to disappear quickly!

-Place flour, pecans, butter, salt and sugar in a food processor.
+- Place flour, pecans, butter, salt and sugar in a food processor.
 Process until all ingredients are combined.
-Mixture will appear dry and lumpy.
+Mixture will appear dry and lumpy.1 ¼ cup flour, ½ cup pecans, ½ cup butter, salted, ¼ teaspoon salt, ¾ cup sugar

-While the crust is baking, put eggs, sugar, and vanilla into the same food processor bowl (no need to rinse).
-Process until combined
+- While the crust is baking, put eggs, sugar, and vanilla into the same food processor bowl (no need to rinse).
+Process until combined3 eggs, ¾ cup sugar, 1 teaspoon vanilla

-Add cranberries.
-Pulse until cranberries are chopped, but still have some large pieces.
+- Add cranberries.
+Pulse until cranberries are chopped, but still have some large pieces.1 ½ cups cranberries

 This is a sponsored post written by me on behalf of Bob's Red Mill